 If you can’t find what you’re looking for here – or in Shopify’s community forum – it’s likely that self-service support isn’t going to cut the mustard.
 Time to bring in the big guns…

-In our opinion the easiest, quickest, and most direct route to the best answer, Shopify’s live chat is certainly worth checking out.
+In our opinion the easiest, quickest, and most direct route to the best answer, Shopify’s live chat is available 24/7 and certainly worth checking out.